Shakeskeyboarde/wurk/packages/werk-command-tsc/README.md

 }
 ```

-These configurations implicitly extend the `tsconfig.json` file in the workspace root, unless they explicitly extend another configuration.
+These configurations implicitly extend the `tsconfig.json` file in their individual workspace root, or at the workspaces root, unless they explicitly extend another configuration.
 The command will generate temporary `tsconfig.build-*.json` files for each configuration, and then delete them when the command is finished.